Special message to all parents of children in our school regarding the Government's Plans for a Phased Return to School

 It is my great pride and privilege to have been leading Shinfield St Mary’s C of E Junior School since 2014.
-There have been many changes, and together – children, staff, parents, governors – we have built, and we make, a fantastic team.
-Everyone has something to bring to the feast.
+There have been many changes, and together – children, staff, parents, governors – we have built, and we make, a fantastic team, in which everyone has something to bring to the feast.
 This has been recognised by OFSTED in 2018, when it was confirmed that we are a good school, providing well for all our children.

 If you have any questions, concerns, or celebrations to share with us, please don’t hesitate to make contact, either by talking to your child’s teacher in the first instance, or, for those of you who are new to us, by contacting the office directly.
 In the meantime, by all means watch the short video opposite, and find out about us from our VIPs - the children.

 Sue Runciman – Headteacher